|Learn- This Month, the Topic is Motor and Torque

 response characteristics.
 To obtain these characteristics, servomotors have small-diameter high-resistance rotors.

-The small diameter provides low inertia for fast starts, stops, and reversals, while the high resistance provides a
+The small diameter provides low inertia for fast starts, stops, and reversals, while the high resistance provides a nearly

-nearly linear speed-torque relationship for accurate control.
+linear speed-torque relationship for accurate control.

 Servomotors are wound with two phases physically at right angles or in space quadrature.
-A fixed or reference
+A fixed or reference winding

-so that power inputs at maximum fixed-phase excitation and at maximum control-phase signal are in balance.
+inputs at maximum fixed-phase excitation and at maximum control-phase signal are in balance.

 In an ideal servomotor, torque at any speed is directly proportional to control-winding voltage.
 In practice, however,

-this relationship exists only at zero speed because of the inherent inability of an induction motor to respond to
+this relationship exists only at zero speed because of the inherent inability of an induction motor to respond to voltage

-voltage input changes under conditions of light load.
+input changes under conditions of light load.

-The inherent damping of servomotors decreases as ratings increase, and the motors have a reasonable efficiency
+The inherent damping of servomotors decreases as ratings increase, and the motors have a reasonable efficiency at

-in sizes ranging from 0.5 to 7-in.
+from 0.5 to 7-in.
 OD.
 Most designs are available with modular or built-in gearheads.